Mmm, Bugs. You can’t eat just one.

 When the Gravediggers from PARTS UNKNOWN aren’t scavenging body parts for science, they play RENFIELD for money.
 It’s a gambling game about parts, tools, gravestones, and bugs.

 Yummy, delicious bugs.

-The Free Version: If you'd like to print your own free copy of Renfield, here are the files you need:
+If you’d like to print your own free copy of RENFIELD, here are the files you need:

 - Renfield Alternate Card Backs (PDF, 189 KB)